Tinubu Orders Reduction of 2026 Hajj Fare

 Deji Elumoye in Abuja

-Following the directive of President Bola Tinubu for an immediate review of the 2026 Hajj fares, Vice President Kashim Shettima on Monday directed the National Hajj Commission of Nigeria (NAHCON) to come up with new fares for the exercise within two days.
+Following a directive of President Bola Tinubu for an immediate review of the 2026 Hajj fares, Vice-President Kashim Shettima, yesterday, directed the National Hajj Commission of Nigeria (NAHCON) to come up with new fares for the exercise within two days.

-Shettima who handed down the President’s directive during a meeting with management and board members of NAHCON at the State House in Abuja, called for synergy among national and state officials, including state Governors, in streamlining and adopting a new set of fares for the exercise.
+Shettima, who handed down the president’s directive during a meeting with management and board members of NAHCON at the State House in Abuja, called for synergy among national and state officials, including governors, in streamlining and adopting a new set of fares for the exercise.

 He also urged prompt action by all stakeholders to ensure quick payments and timely remittances to the Central Bank of Nigeria (CBN) to facilitate a hitch-free exercise.

-Answering reporters’ questions shortly after the meeting with the Vice President, Deputy Chief of Staff to the President, Senator Ibrahim Hadeija, said the meeting convened at the instance of the Vice President was to finalise preparations for the 2026 Hajj operations, particularly the determination of fares for the 2026 exercise.
+Fielding questions shortly after the meeting with the vice-president, Deputy Chief of Staff to the President, Senator Ibrahim Hadeija, said the meeting convened at the instance of the vice-president was to finalise preparations for the 2026 Hajj operations, particularly the determination of fares for the 2026 exercise.

-He explained that the goal is to reduce the amount payable by pilgrims for the exercise, given the current trend in the economy occasioned by ongoing reforms being undertaken by the Tinubu administration.
+He explained that the goal was to reduce the amount payable by pilgrims, given the current trend in the economy occasioned by ongoing reforms being undertaken by the Tinubu administration.

+“Rates have continued to improve steadily, with the naira appreciating based on the effects of the economic reforms of the government.

 “So, the commissions and all officers of the Hajj commission are here and they have been told to immediately go to look at more realistic exchange rates.
 If we achieve what we envisage, then we will have a very significant reduction in the Hajj.”